Our 8 top strategies to manage Sleep Regressions

 Instead, it’s more about how you manage the sleep regression when it arrives and trying avoid slipping back into bad sleep habits you’ve previously tried to erase or have managed to avoid.

-The signs that a baby is going through a sleep regression can vary depending on their age and what change(s) they are going through.
+The signs of sleep regression for a baby can vary depending on their age and what change(s) they are going through.

-Not all babies will show the followings signs of a sleep regressions, but the below are what most babies and many parents will experience:
+Not all babies will show the followings sleep regression signs, but the below are what most babies and many parents will experience:

 Difficulty falling asleep at bedtime